StreamHPC/OpenCL-SDK/samples/extensions/khr/nbody/README.md

 ### Application flow

-Application flow is primarily dictated by `cl::util::InteropWindow`, more specifically by `cl::util::InteropWindow::run()`.
-For a deatiled overview of what the `InteropWindow` utility does, please refer to the [Utils documentation](../../../../lib/Utils.md).
+Application flow is primarily dictated by `cl::sdk::InteropWindow`, more specifically by `cl::ask::InteropWindow::run()`.
+For a deatiled overview of what the `InteropWindow` utility does, please refer to the [SDK library documentation](../../../../lib/SDK.md).

 ### Double buffering